A Competition of Ideals: A Review of Simon Denny's 'The Founder's Paradox'

 It is not unusual for those discussing Denny’s work to comment on its slipperiness, its refusal to assume a particular position.
 As the above epigraph attests, the artist himself has done this.
 Writer Anthony Byrt – whose researches helped to shape The Founder’s Paradox – does so at the beginning of a lengthy text in the catalogue for the show, observing that when Denny treats his favourite subject, the contemporary tech world, “it’s rare for him to make a declarative ‘this is good and this is bad’ statement”.
 Byrt further notes (accurately) that this lends Denny’s practice honesty, by acknowledging that it is part of “a globalised art world system that is itself a product of exactly the neoliberal economic forces that have brought about the virtual monopolies of tech-capitalism”.
 One might equally observe that a measure of ambivalence is quite reasonable when one is dealing with complex questions.

-In order to explore the competing ideologies, Denny makes use of the game – not the computer game, as one might expect given the artist’s long-term interest in all things digital and internet, but the boxed variety, the ‘parlour game’, which is apparently experiencing great popularity at present.
-He wittily plays on the fact that economic or political ideologies are so often embedded in games, whether or not we realise it (consider, for instance, Monopoly, originally called the Landlord’s Game, which was created by Elizabeth Magie as a tool for teaching players about the evils of monopoly).
+In order to explore the competing ideologies, Denny makes use of the game – not the computer game, as one might expect given his long-term interest in all things digital and internet, but the boxed variety, the ‘parlour game’, which is apparently experiencing great popularity at present.
+(This is not the artist’s first use of the game.
+For example, his 2016 show Blockchain Future States – which explored the technology underlying Bitcoin – included a version of Risk.)
+Denny wittily plays on the fact that economic or political ideologies are so often embedded in games, whether or not we realise it (consider, for instance, Monopoly, originally called the Landlord’s Game, which was created by Elizabeth Magie as a tool for teaching players about the evils of monopoly).
 The ground floor of Michael Lett plays host to two bodies of work that reimagine Twister and Jenga XXL as games that promote collectivism.

 Fourth Way Silhouette Twister wall weavings (dated 2017, like all the Denny works on show) takes the form of three large hangings: one for the instruction sheet, one for the spinner, and one for the mat.
 Denny redesigns the already minimally competitive Twister as a cooperative, society-strengthening game.
 The instructions comprise a series of propositions for the betterment of Aotearoa derived from The New Zealand Project, including decarceration, decolonisation, and environmental protection.
 As players plant their hands and feet on the familiar coloured spots, they engage with such problems as agricultural emissions, educational inequality, and homelessness, and activate such novel solutions as an alternative metric to GDP, a universal basic income, and a Zero Carbon Act.